ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.min_rtt_stamp: The wall clock time at which the current BBR.min_rtt sample was obtained.

-MinRTTFilterLen: A constant specifying the length of the BBR.min_rtt min filter window, MinRTTFilterLen is 10 secs.
+BBR.MinRTTFilterLen: A constant specifying the length of the BBR.min_rtt min filter window, BBR.MinRTTFilterLen is 10 secs.

 ### Parameters for Scheduling ProbeRTT {#parameters-for-scheduling-probertt}

-BBRProbeRTTCwndGain = A constant specifying the gain value for calculating the cwnd during ProbeRTT: 0.5 (meaning that ProbeRTT attempts to reduce in-flight data to 50% of the estimated BDP).
+BBR.ProbeRTTCwndGain = A constant specifying the gain value for calculating C.cwnd during ProbeRTT: 0.5 (meaning that ProbeRTT attempts to reduce in-flight data to 50% of the estimated BDP).

-ProbeRTTDuration: A constant specifying the minimum duration for which ProbeRTT state holds inflight to BBRMinPipeCwnd or fewer packets: 200 ms.
+BBR.ProbeRTTDuration: A constant specifying the minimum duration for which ProbeRTT state holds C.inflight to BBR.MinPipeCwnd or fewer packets: 200 ms.

-ProbeRTTInterval: A constant specifying the minimum time interval between ProbeRTT states: 5 secs.
+BBR.ProbeRTTInterval: A constant specifying the minimum time interval between ProbeRTT states: 5 secs.

 BBR.probe_rtt_min_delay: The minimum RTT sample recorded in the last